 Challenges to the right to adequate housing are particularly acute in informal settlements.
 UN Habitat has defined informal settlements as "residential areas where 1) inhabitants have no security of tenure vis-à-vis the land or dwellings they inhabit, with modalities ranging from squatting to informal rental housing, 2) the neighbourhoods usually lack, or are cut off from, basic services and city infrastructure and 3) the housing may not comply with current planning and building regulations, and is often situated in geographically and environmentally hazardous areas".
 While informal settlements can present a stereotypical image of deprivation, the nature of housing within them can be incredibly diverse, their residents resilient, and there are multiple opportunities for locally-led improvements and upgrading of housing and living conditions.
-As a department of the particular to the provide the particular to the parti
+As a design of the settlements of the settlements and upgrading of housing and living conditions.